 The most difficult situations for HD-MI were when (a) the missing data mechanism was MAR, (b) the number of observed variables per factor was large, and (c) the percentage of missing data was large.
 PMM-MI showed a consistent tendency to overestimate the true values.
 The most difficult situations of PMM-MI were when (a) the missing data mechanism was MNAR, (b) the number of observed variables per factor was low, and (c) the percentage of missing responses was large.

-Overall, these results show that single imputation of missing values should not be based on Mode, and that multiple imputation based on the Hot-Deck approach was the most accurate and efficient approach.
-In order to get further insight into the interaction among the conditions used in the simulation study, Table 5 shows the average bias in the various conditions used in the HD-MI approach.
+Overall, these results show that single imputation of missing values should not be used (i.e., Mode-I in our simulation study), and that multiple imputation based on the Hot-Deck approach (i.e., HD-MI in our simulation study) was the most accurate and efficient approach.
+In order to get further insight into the interaction among the conditions used in the simulation study, we further studied the results obtained with the most successful approach (i.e., HD-MI).
+Table 5 shows the average bias in the various conditions related to HD-MI.
 When missing responses were due to MAR, the bias was largest when the number of variables per factor was large and the percentage of missing responses was large; this bias was even greater when the sample size was low.
 When missing responses were due to MCAR, the bias was largest when the sample size was low, the number of items per factor large, and the percentage of missing responses large.
 When missing responses were due to MNAR, the bias was lower than when missing responses were due to MAR or MCAR.
 However, bias increased when the percentage of missing responses was large, the number of items per factor was large, and the sample size was large.

 INCLUDE TABLE 5 HERE